SAP/luigi/docs/web-component.md

 }
 ```

-If you want open a drawer:
+If you want to open a drawer:
 ```javascript
 export default class extends HTMLElement {
   constructor() {